The changing face of challenge in American adolescence—and how to meet it

 I became a social worker because at its heart, social work is about assisting people when they need it most.
 Everyone deserves to have a happy and fulfilling life.
 We should all have someone in our lives who is willing to help us reach our truest self and potential.
 Our youth are our future, and I am honored to be a part of a profession and organization that is helping solve the mental health crisis.

-Editor’s Note: If you are actively suicidal, go to your nearest emergency room or call 911.
+Editor’s Note, updated September 11, 2023: If you are actively suicidal, go to your nearest emergency room or call 911.
 For anyone who is experiencing suicidal thoughts, help is available.